Hot6ix/loginSample/README.md

 Back-end : Node.js, Express.js
 Data fetching : GraphQL, Mongoose
 Authentication : JWT

+This project does not use front-end framework like Vue.js or React.js, but just use Express.js, Bootstrap and jQuery.

 **Pre-work**
 - MongoDB and Node.js must be installed in your computer.